 One of today's major challenges is to find sustainable solutions for the increasing human impact on Earth's natural environment.
 This is especially true for coastal and riverine lowlands that are hotspots of human activity and biodiversity.
-As a professor of Earth Sciences, born and living just a few meters above sea level, I try to contribute to this challenge, by studying the ecosystem dynamics of coasts, river deltas and estuaries, including the impacts of global change, sea level rise, storms, tides, waves, erosion and sedimentation, vegetation dynamics & human activities.
+As a professor of Earth Sciences, living just a few meters above sea level, I try to contribute to this challenge, by studying the landscape dynamics of coasts, river deltas and estuaries, including the impacts of global change, sea level rise, storms, tides, waves, erosion and sedimentation, vegetation dynamics & human activities.

 A selection of publications

 Temmerman, S., Meire, P., Bouma, T. J., Herman, P. M. J., Ysebaert, T., and De Vriend, H. J., 2013, Ecosystem-based coastal defence in the face of global change: Nature, v.
 504, p.
 79-83.

 Temmerman, S., and Kirwan, M. L., 2015, Building land with a rising sea: Science, v.
 349, no. 6248, p.
 588-589.

 Kirwan, M. L., Temmerman, S., Skeehan, E. E., Guntenspergen, G. R., and Fagherazzi, S., 2016, Overestimation of marsh vulnerability to sea level rise: Nature Climate Change, v.
 6, p.
 253-260.

 Van Coppenolle, R., Schwarz, C., and Temmerman, S., 2018, Contribution of mangroves and salt marshes to nature-based mitigation of coastal flood risks in major deltas of the world: Estuaries and Coasts, v.
 41, no. 6, p.
 1699-1711.